Calathea veitchiana Care Instructions: Watering, Light, Soil, Propagation, Problems

 Where to buy

 If you would like to add Calathea Medallion to your collection.
-You may aquire these plants online from Amazon (Link to Amazon) or from Etsy (Link to Etsy).
+You may aquire these plants from Amazon (Link to Amazon) or from Etsy (Link to Etsy).

 How to care for Calathea veitchiana Indoors